philw-23/zoomcamp-de/WK3_Data_Warehouse/README.md

 This view can be useful for viewing if there is bias within partitions - cases where certain partitions are getting far more rows than others.
 If there is a heavy bias towards specific partitions and data from these partitions is desired in many query results, there may not be a lot of benefit in the partition.

+Data in BigQuery can be partitioned using the following column types
+* Time Unit column - Daily (default), Hourly, Monthly, Yearly
+* Ingestion Time
+fdsdgfddafg
+The number of partitions is limited to 4000, so certain partitions may need to be set to expire (details [here](https://cloud.google.com/bigquery/docs/managing-partitioned-tables)) if using an hourly or daily partition on large datasets.
+BigQuery will delete data from a partition when it expires

 ### Clustering Data

-Clustering is a method which sorts groups within a dataset so that the rows are next to each other.
-Using the Stack Overflow example again, rows with the same tags ("Android", "Linux", "SQL", etc.) would be clustered together in the dataset.
+Clustering is a method which sorts groups within a dataset so that the rows are colocated next to each other.
+Up to four columns can be specified for clustering in a dataset.
+When specifying cluster columns, the data will be sorted in the order of the columns provided.
+Clustering data improves filter and aggregate queries, and similarly to partitioning does not provide benefit for smaller datasets (< 1 GB in size).
+Cluster columns can be of the following datatypes:
+* DATE
+* BOOL
+* GEOGRAPHY
+* INT64
+* NUMERIC
+* BIGNUMERIC
+* STRING
+* TIMESTAMP
+* DATE

+Returning to the Stack Overflow example again, rows with the same tags ("Android", "Linux", "SQL", etc.) would be clustered together in the dataset if a cluster was set on this column.
 If the data is partitioned, clusters will also exist within each partition.
 This is particularly helpful with columns that are frequently used in `WHERE` clauses, as certain clusters can avoid being processed to lower query costs and increase performance.
 We can create a cluster by using the `CLUSTER BY` argument in our `CREATE OR REPLACE TABLE` command
 ```sql
 CREATE OR REPLACE TABLE '<gcp project>.<bigquery dataset name>.<table name>'
 CLUSTER BY